| SculpturesLoren Senge’s unique style of metal sculpture is remarkable in

 client was pleased with the open form result.
 It flies as a stealth

+figure through the woods.
 This beautiful, hand formed piece has a stainless steel tail and head,

 which contrasts with the rust patina on its cold rolled steel body.